 Implementation of VBRD began during the 2014-2015 school year at both St. Michael and St. Cecilia Schools.
 The faculties in both buildings learned about virtues, the circle process, and restorative discipline practices.
-Students in grades K-8 learned about the circle process (class meetings).
-Elementary students participated in circles once a month and middle school students participated in at least three circles during the second semester.
+Students in grades K-8 learned about the circle process, or class meetings, during the introductory year.
+Currently, elementary students participate in circles once a month, and middle and high school students participate in circles throughout the year.

 Four annual events have been incorporated into the school year to allow for contact between St. Michael and St. Cecilia students with the focus on virtue development.

 - The first event is held on the Feast of St. Michael on September 29.
 Junior and senior students travel to St. Michael's School to attend Mass with the elementary students and participate in a circle about honor.

 - The second event occurs on the high school community service day in November.
 Sophomores meet with students in grades K-4.
 (5th graders are visiting St. Cecilia on this particular day.)